ScottWeinstein/PSIS/Getting your Database Under Version Control.md

 * Code
 	* Each entity gets one file
 	* Consistent syntax to drop and create
-	* A dbcompile tool deletes any entity that isn’t in the file system
+	* A dbcompile tool deletes any entity that isn't in the file system
 	* A Db2Src tool helps get you started
 	* Same tool is used to build the database locally and to deploy to production